Loitering Laws Hit Connecticut's Most Vulnerable Residents

 Middletown Press: Middletown citizens, nonprofit workers try to remedy loitering, drinking on Main Street –“‘We do try to have people not sit on the ledges.
 Unfortunately we can’t have them here all the time.
 We do try to be as consistent as possible — we do the best we can,’ said Middletown police Capt.
 Sean Moriarty.
 ‘The loitering ordinance has to do with blocking free passage.
 We don’t target people who are just standing.
 We are targeting public drinking, and, if that’s what they’re getting upset about, sorry,’ said Moriarty.”

 New Haven Independent: City Homeless Demand Bill Of Rights (December 2018) – “Around 40 homeless people and affordable housing advocates gathered with Verna outside City Hall for an hour-and-a-half protest in support of the Homeless Person’s Bill of Rights and the Resolution to Decriminalize Homelessness.
 Both proposals would enshrine in city law a homeless person’s rights to enjoy public space and pursue employment, housing, and healthcare opportunities without facing discrimination.”

-Chion Wolf and Tucker Ives contributed to this show, which originally aired on February 5, 2019.
+Chion Wolf and Tucker Ives contributed to this show.